CrunchApp/openai-agents-python/memory-bank/techContext.md

 *   **Core AI Framework**: Forked OpenAI Agents SDK
     *   **Baseline Version**: (To be determined based on the initial cloned version, e.g., OpenAI Agents SDK v0.5.0).
 This project will introduce custom modifications and extensions to this base.
 Cursor must prioritize project-specific implementations found within our codebase over generic knowledge of the public OpenAI Agents SDK.
 *   **LLM Interaction**: OpenAI API
-    *   **Models**: Primarily GPT-o4-mini and GPT-4.1 for agent reasoning and content generation.
-GPT-3.5-Turbo may be used for less complex, speed-sensitive tasks if explicitly specified.
+    * **Models (for the Agentic Unit itself)**: Primarily OpenAI's GPT-4 series (e.g., GPT-4o, GPT-4.1) for agent reasoning, decision-making, and content generation tasks.
+Simpler/faster models like GPT-3.5-Turbo may be considered for highly specific, low-complexity, high-volume internal tasks if performance/cost becomes a factor.
     *   **Computer Use Tool**: OpenAI's `computer_use_preview` tool (accessed via Responses API or as a hosted tool within the Agents SDK).
 *   **Operating System Considerations**: The primary development and deployment target is Linux-based environments (e.g., Ubuntu LTS).
 CUA operations involving direct computer control will be designed with this in mind, though browser automation aspects (via Playwright) aim for cross-platform compatibility where feasible.